JAParedes/JAParedes.github.io/_pages/about.md

   - /about.html
 ---

-My name is Juan Augusto Paredes Salazar, PhD. in Aerospace Engineering.
-I created this website to compile all of my academic and personal work.
-Please, feel free to browse the contents in this site.
+Hello!
+I'm Juan Augusto Paredes Salazar, PhD. in Aerospace Engineering.

+I built this site to compile all of my academic and personal work in one place.
+Feel free to explore the sections and learn more about my research.

-A figure related to my latest work is displayed below.
-At the end of this page you will find citation maps with the locations of authors that have cited my work.
+Below, you'll find a figure related to my latest work, and at the bottom of the page, citation maps showing where my work has been referenced around the world.

 <figure>
   <img src="/images/videos/main_page_thumbnail.png" alt="Illustration of application of CBF to Multicopter Lateral Flight" class="align-center" width="80%">